ph0dv/openspot_javascript/README.md

 # openspot_javascript
 This is a simple javascript HTML page for communication with the RF Shark openspot.
 The script is a remote control from your browser to swich between C4FM and DMR reflectors.
 Just download the folder.
 Change the ipadress and password in the openspot_javascript.html file.
 Open openspot_javascript.html in Safari.

-This script only works from Firmware release 0064 of the openspot.
+This script only works from openspot firmware release 0064 or higher.

 This javascript is for experimentel use only.
 Use is on own risk.